Frequently Asked Questions

 Does the Arima-HiC kit provide a way to optimize the amount of sample material to use as input to an Arima-HiC reaction?

 The Arima-HiC workflow has one “pre-HiC” quality control assay used to optimize the input material into an Arima-HiC reaction.
-This protocol is called “Determining Input Amount” and can be found as a section preceding the Arima-HiC Protocol in the Cell Line, Plant Tissue, and Animal Tissue User Guides.
+This protocol is called “Estimating Input Amount” and can be found as a section preceding the Arima-HiC Protocol all of our User Guides.
 The Arima-HiC kit supplies enough reagent to perform this protocol on 8 samples, one for each reaction in the Arima-HiC kit.

 What QC steps are involved in ensuring high-quality and high-complexity Arima-HiC libraries?